 Note: This recipe works well with beef.
 Use a flavorful, loose-textured cut like hanger, flap meat, or flank, sliced thinly against the grain.

-- 1 bunch cliantro, leaves and tender stems only
+1 bunch cilantro, leaves and tender stems only

-Heat cumin seed, peppercorns, and chilis in a large skillet over medium-high heat, tossing constantly until fragrant, about 2 minutes.
-Transfer to a bowl and transfer chilis into separate small bowl.
+Heat cumin seed, peppercorns, and chiles in a large skillet over medium-high heat, tossing constantly until fragrant, about 2 minutes.
+Transfer to a bowl and transfer chiles into separate small bowl.
 Transfer cumin and sichuan peppercorns into a mortar and pestle or spice grinder and grind until roughly crushed but large pieces still remain.

 Transfer cumin and peppercorns into a medium bowl and add garlic.
 Mix with fingers.
 Add lamb and soy sauce and mix with hands until thoroughly coated.
 Set aside.

 To Grill With a Wok Insert: Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals in a pile on center of cooking grate.
 Place Weber 8835 Gourmet BBQ System Hinged Cooking Grate on grill and set wok in center.
 Add oil and heat until smoking.
 Add lamb and cook, stirring and tossing constantly until lightly charred on edges, about 1 minute.
 Push lamb up sides of wok and add onions and celery.
 Cook, stirring and tossing constantly until celery and onions are tender and charred and lamb has developed a mild crust, about 2 minutes longer.
 Add chile and cook, tossing constantly, for thirty seconds.
 Season to taste with salt.
 Transfer to a plate and top with cilantro.
 Serve immediately.